 Each level in The Game is called "[Subject] :the game: AKA [witty comment on subject]".
-The third game, Reimagine :the game:, drops the witty comment part.
+The third game, Reimagine :the game:, drops the "AKA" but keeps the witty comment part.

 The chapters in each of the Gyakuten Saiban games all feature the word "gyakuten" (which means "reversal" or "turnabout") in it.
 This carries over to the series' English adaptation, Ace Attorney, where each chapter has "turnabout" in the name (except for "Rise From the Ashes", the "bonus" fifth chapter in the DS version of the first game, and that only in the English translation).